rossetti/KSLBook/docs/13-Utilities.md

 <p class="caption">(\#fig:DataFrameUtil)The DataFrameUtil Object</p>
 </div>

 The main functionality added by `DataFrameUtil` is sampling from rows and columns of the data frame and computing some basic statistics.
 The functions for sampling without replacement return a new data frame with the sampled rows.
-The functions for permutation return a new data frame with the permutated rows.
+The functions for permutation return a new data frame with the permuted rows.
 The functions for randomly selection will select an element from the a column of the data frame or for selecting an entire row.
 The element or row can be selected with equal probability or via an empirical distribution over the elements (by row).  `KSL` statistics, histogram, box plot statistics, and frequencies can all be computed over the columns.

   + sampleWithoutReplacement(DataFrame$<T>$, Int, RNStreamIfc) DataFrame$<T>$
   + sampleWithoutReplacement(DataFrame$<T>$ Int, Int) DataFrame$<T>$